NEW YOUNG ADULT RELEASE!

 Now, as one of the dragon's "Whistlers," Willow is the only one who can play the magical tunes that control her.
 Too bad things don't return to normal once Willow lures the dragon back into her den.
 Willow still feels a bond with the beast, and she can't shake the suspicion that her elderly aunt knows more about all this dragon business than her Alzheimer's allows her to divulge.
 Could she have had something to do with the whistle's disappearance all those years ago?
 And when one of the Guardians turns evil, planning to use all seven dragons to control the legendary Dragon Treasure, Willow must wake her dragon again to help protect mankind's only source of hope.

-For readers 10 and up
+For Middle Grade readers 10 and up

 Death is so boring.
 At least that's how fifteen-year-old Callie finds being stuck "in between," until the day she discovers someone has left a newborn baby in the old gypsy wagon (or "vardo" as it's also called") in Wailing Woods.
 Determined to save the child, she tracks down Laney, the girl who barely survived the same car wreck that took Callie's life three years earlier (and whose mother's recklessness caused the accident in the first place).
 A mysterious connection between the two girls allows Callie to lead Laney into the spooky forest to save the baby.
 Laney hopes the newborn will finally help her family heal, but when Callie's grieving parents end up with custody, emotional wounds are deepened.
 Callie pieces together the mystery connecting the baby, the fleeting psychic powers Laney has had since the accident, and the too-good-to-be-true new guy in town.
 Could there be a reason Callie hasn't moved on to whatever comes next?
 Could she be the only one capable of putting things right?

-for readers 12 and up
+For Middle Grade readers 12 and up